 Proper record-keeping, pre-surgery checklists and surgical staff taking a “time-out” to discuss the procedure before cutting can also help eliminate wrong site surgery incidents.

-Kordes’ medical malpractice lawsuit says that the orthopedic surgery error has left him with permanent damage to the cartilage in his previously good knee.
+In this medical malpractice lawsuit, the plaintiff alleges that the orthopedic surgery error resulted in permanent damage to the cartilage in a previously good knee.

 "*" indicates required fields

 More Top Stories

 The U.S. JPML has consolidated all Tepezza lawsuits over hearing loss before one Northern Illinois federal judge for coordinated pretrial proceedings.